Home > A Royal Short Escape in the Loire Valley

 Although today’s loop is optional, you simply cannot miss the Château de Chenonceau, a 15th-century castle whose dramatic façade bridges the River Cher.
 Elongate your ride with extra mileage along the Cher River to Bourré and the nearby Cave des Roches.
 Return to Amboise and depart at your leisure.

-2 nights in 2-star properties and 2 nights in 3-star properties
+1 night in a 2-star property and 3 nights in 3-star properties

 1 night in a 3-star property and 3 nights in guesthouses of “character”